 The admissions process has been broken down into phases.
 Some programs only have one phase, while others have multiple phases.

-An Associate Degree or higher may be used as a substitution for an Entrance Exam (transcript required).
+ACT scores (copy of score sheet required) or an Associate Degree or higher (transcript required) may be used as a substitution for the Compass test.

 Students whose COMPASS® scores do not meet the minimum levels should meet with an academic advisor to develop a Remediation Plan which may include taking specific coursework.